emmaguy/rxjava-mvp-giphy/readme.md

  - the power of rxjava
     - `Observable`s exposing future actions via the `View` interface, allowing our `Presenter`s to be entirely stateless
     - easy to do long running operations off the main thread
-    - in app code but also in the unit tests, e.g the excellent `TestScheduler`
+        - in app code but also in the unit tests

 ## Architecture